CRAZY QUILTING TUTORIAL

 First, cut a square of muslin or calico for the backing.
 It should be 1 inch (2.5 cm) larger than your desired block size.

-I used an irregularly shaped piece of yellow taffeta from my daughter's bridesmaid dress, to make my first patch.
+I used an irregularly shaped piece of yellow taffeta from my daughter's bridesmaid dress to make my first patch.
+I laid the taffeta on the background square, slightly off centre.

 I cut a rectangle of gold-spotted cream fabric, allowing a quarter-inch seam allowance.
-Then laid it on top of one of the edges of the first patch, right sides down.
+Then I laid it on top of one of the edges of the first patch, right sides down.
 With it pinned in place, I stitched the pieces together with back stitch.
 You could use your sewing machine.

 I finger pressed the seam and trimmed off the edge.
 Then, I unfolded the fabric and pressed it flat.